DavideAlidosi/May9/ReadMe.txt

 - da_MouseTrack: this script tracks the mouse movement and create an animation
 - da_FacesFollicles: this script creates a follicle in the centre of selected faces
 - da_Compass: this script converts Euler angle into a XYZ vector, for drive wind direction in Nucleus and Air Filed
+- da_CombineCurves: this script combines curves in a single transform

 Version 2.0 highlight